-There are certain stand elements that are often available on a rental basis.
+Certain stand elements are often available on a rental basis.

 These include stock walling and platforms, furniture and lighting.
-Owning the various elements of your stand which can be re-used, brings a familiar look and feel each time you exhibit.
+Owning various stand elements, which you can re-use, brings a familiar look and feel to each exhibit.

 This “look” helps to create solid brand awareness within your field.
 Re-usability increases the value gained from your stand investment.